sawcce/jasonbase/readme.md

 })
 ```

-This one is a bit complicated, you put a collection then your query and then you get it.
+This one is a bit complicated, you put a collection, then your query, and then you get it.

 the syntax :